oroinc/documentation/commerce/admin_guide/email/notification_rules.rst

 Automatic Notification
 ======================

-Want an administrator to get a letter when there is a request from a user?
+You can set up Want an administrator to get a letter when there is a request from a user?
 Need to notify users each time a new activity has been assigned to them?
 Prefer to drop a line to a manager, each time some customer details have been edited?
 In OroCRM, you can specify conditions at which emails will be sent based on a pre-defined :ref:`email template <user-guide-email-template>`.

 Create a Notification Rule
 --------------------------